fosf0r/VivedinoTroodonV1OrcaSlicer/README.md

 3) Then, import my kit file `TroodonV1OrcaImportKit.orca_printer`: **File**, **Import**, **Import configs**.
 4) After importing, select my "**Troodon 400 v1**" printer, click the edit pencil to begin editing, go to the "**Machine G-code**" tab, and in the "Machine start G-code" field, paste in the data from the separate file `StartGcode.gcode`.
 Do the same for "Machine end G-code" using `EndGcode.gcode`.

+## Gcode warnings
-**GCODE WARNING : A lot of my macros require a variable called `global maxXYspeed` set, which you can do as follows** in your `config.g`:
+A lot of my macros require a variable called `global maxXYspeed` set, which you can do as follows** in your `config.g`:
 ```gcode
 if !exists(global.maxXYspeed) || global.maxXYspeed=null
 	global maxXYspeed=18000